 Yes, that is where God's message comes from!
 This song gives a fresh perspective for Sunday School kids, with lyrics that express that simple truth.

-Please scroll down the page for the download link.
+Please scroll down the page for the sheet music PDF links.

 The Extra-Terrestrial origin song is perhaps one of the weirdest Sunday School songs you will ever see or hear.